-The EU has been lagging behind regions such as the US, Japan, Australia in heading off this issue.
-Air-conditioners not only increase the use of electricity, they threaten the balance of electricity grids during peak demand in summer.
-They also contain refrigerant fluids that can contribute substantially to global warming when they leak.
+Air-conditioners not only increase the use of electricity, but they also threaten the balance of electricity grids during the periods of their peak demand.
+To top it off, they contain refrigerant fluids that, if leaked, can contribute substantially to global warming.

 What’s the European Union doing?